-You want people to practice making decisions in a situation that has grey areas — that’s perfect territory for a scenario.
+You want people to practice making decisions in a situation that has grey areas -- that's perfect territory for an elearning scenario.
 But what type of scenario do you need?

 Will a one-scene mini-scenario be enough, or do you need to invest the (considerable!) time in creating a branching scenario?

 Here are some ways to figure that out.

 A mini-scenario is just one question.
 It gives you a realistic challenge, you make your choice, you see the realistic consequence, the end.
 The consequence might be a fast-forward peek into the future, but you make a decision in just one scene.

 The following is a bare-bones mini-scenario.
 Ignore the fact that I obviously made up the options.
 Look at what the scene is requiring you to do and what type of feedback you get.